brienze1/crypto-robot-validator/README.md

 I graduated from UNESP studying Automation and Control Engineering in 2022, and I also took multiple courses on Udemy and Alura.

-My main stack is Java, but I'm also pretty good working with Kotlin and Typescript (both server side).
+My main stack is Java, but I'm also pretty good working with Kotlin, Typescript and Go (backend only).
 I have quite a good knowledge of AWS Cloud, and I'm also very conformable working with Docker.

 Also, I have experience working with relational (PostgreSQL, Microsoft SQL Server, MySQL, ...) and non-relational (